 A roll call vote will be held on any motion before the Council at the request of any voting member.
 Votes for the approval of management plans or plan amendments and other roll call votes are recorded by name of Council member and how they voted.
-A vote may not be taken until the motion before the Council is recorded in written form visible to each Council member and the public present in the meeting room.
+A vote may not be taken until the motion before the Council is recorded in written form visible to each Council member and the public present.